 #2.
 Campaign for Nuclear Disarmament (CND):

 This organization campaign for the disarmament for nuclear and other harmful weapons by the countries.
-This organization works non-violently and seek to create a better and secure place for future generations.
-Campaign for nuclear disarmament was created in November 1957.
+This organization works non-violently and seeks to create a better and secure place for future generations.
+The campaign for nuclear disarmament was created in November 1957.

 They propose that governments should stop investing and creating nuclear and other harmful weapons and should take other ways to create security.